 - for reasons of extreme urgency;

-- for purchases made under exceptionally advantageous conditions that only arise in the very short term, such as from unusual disposals or unsolicited innovative proposals, noting that in recent years, all states and territories have released guidelines for the submission and assessment of unsolicited proposals (save for Western Australia, where draft guidelines are in the development phase); or
+- for purchases made under exceptionally advantageous conditions that only arise in the very short term, such as from unusual disposals or unsolicited innovative proposals, noting that in recent years, all states and territories have released guidelines for the submission and assessment of unsolicited proposals (the most recent of which came into effect from 16 March 2020 in Western Australia); or

 - where the property or services can only be supplied by a particular business and there is no reasonable alternative.

 Sole sourcing cannot be used to avoid competition or discriminate against any domestic or foreign supplier.